Wabinab/xenoblade-chronicles-2/src/20_bana.md

 ---

-All the tirkin fell to the floor.
+All the tirkins fell to the floor.
 Someone called out, "Pleaaaaaase wait."

 Rex recognized, "**Pupunin?!
 What are you doing here?**"

 "**What silly question!** It Pupunin who hire **world-famous band of gourmet chefs**, Fire Dragons!"

-Rex never heard of them, scratching his head, "World...
+"World...
 Famous?"
+Rex scratched his head.
+If they're so famous, why hadn't he heard of them?

 Neither did Nia, "...gourmet chefs?"

-Pupunin explained, "Mor Ardain **very** insistent, want only **very** best food for **important** summit!
-Pupunin work **wings to bone finding chefs**- and now what this?!"
+Pupunin explained, "Mor Ardain **veeeeeery** insistent, want only **veeeeery** best food for **important** summit!
+Pupunin work **wings to bone finding chefs**... and now what this?!"

 Rex: "Uh...
 So you mean..."

 Pyra: "...these guys are..."

 Nia finished, "...just a bunch of cooks?"
-Can't believe it.
-Not the same as the tirkin groups that assisted Bana?

 Dromarch recalled, "I **did** think- they were not putting up much of a fight."

 Pandora: "Then this food is actually..."

-Zeke already went to taste one of it.
-Cucumber and spring rolls lined the brightly colored cake with cherry toppings.
+Zeke went forward to taste one of the gorgeous looking plates.
+Cucumber and spring rolls lined the brightly colored cake, layers upon layers, with cherry toppings.
 HIs eyebrows raised as he stuffed one into his mouth, closed his eyes to enhance his taste buds.
 Electricity struck his brain, and he felt he'd been raised to heaven, "**D-D-D-DEEEEEEE-LICIOUS!!!
 I COULD EAT THIS STUFF FOREVER!!!**"

 ![Food prepared by Fire Dragons chef.](images/235_food.jpg)